 Students in the Sociology and Anthropology Department are curious about human behavior, particularly in the context of present and past societies.
 They want to better understand how people and groups interact, how institutions function, how communities form and operate.
 This curiosity— along with the knowledge and skills the study of sociology and anthropology provide—helps our majors succeed in the workplace or graduate study.

 The study of sociology and anthropology shapes students into articulate communicators, critical thinkers and vanguards for social justice.
 NJCU’s urban setting is the ideal place to study the diversity of cultures and their commonalities.
 Our coursework covers socially relevant topics that spark lively discussions and deep reflection: juvenile delinquency, death and dying, health, social change, politics, racial identity, and more.

 Sociology and anthropology students have a breadth of careers open to them, but many work in education, public service, criminal justice, law and the nonprofit sector.
 They also work in family service agencies, children and youth service agencies, homeless shelters, child and adult day care centers, community-based organizations, or domestic violence programs.

 Our faculty members are a diverse group with a range of interests and specialties.
-They create an inclusive, welcoming learning environment for both traditional and non-traditional students and they are happy to talk to you about how a Bachelor of Arts in Sociology can help you reach your career goals.
+They create an inclusive, welcoming learning environment for both traditional and non-traditional students and they are happy to talk to you about how a Bachelor of Arts in Sociology and Anthropology can help you reach your career goals.

 A sociology or anthropology minor is an excellent supplement to any degree program.
 The department also offers interdisciplinary majors in Ethnic and Immigration Studies and Urban Studies.
 All these minors are particularly relevant for students interested in people-focused careers.
 Majors in psychology, business, health sciences, nursing, professional security or education may find a deeper understanding of human social lives beneficial to their educational pursuits and careers.

 Esther Gibson (email@example.com), Department Administrator